AngelOD565/AngelOD565/README.md

 Hi, my name is Angel Otero

+I am a recent graduate from the University of Central Florida where I got my BS in Physics.

 My experience so far has been working in Physics research projects

 I am interested in Data Science, particularly Machine Learning